intel/sriov-fec-operator/spec/kubernetes-deployment.md

 ```
 ### Install the Operator

-To install the SEO Operator for Wireless FEC Accelerators operator bundle perform the following steps:
+To install the SRIOV-FEC Operator for Wireless FEC Accelerators operator bundle perform the following steps:

 Create the namespace for project:
 ```shell